CJTAYL/kmeans_comparison/README.md

 ## Packages Used

+The project was completed using Python 3.10 and included the following packages:

 [![scikit-learn](https://img.shields.io/badge/scikit_learn-1.4.1-orange.svg)](https://scikit-learn.org/stable/) [![matplotlib](https://img.shields.io/badge/matplotlib-3.3.4-blue.svg)](https://matplotlib.org/) [![pandas](https://img.shields.io/badge/pandas-1.2.1-darkblue.svg)](https://pandas.pydata.org/) [![seaborn](https://img.shields.io/badge/seaborn-0.11.1-lightblue.svg)](https://seaborn.pydata.org/)

 ## Data

 The data used in this project were retrieved from the University of California Irvines Machine Learning Repository.
 The data can be accessed through a .txt file located in the "data" folder of this repository.
-Additionally, the data may be accessed through the `fetch_seeds_data` function in the "data_collection.py" file.
-The original dataset was published in a study by Charytanowicz et al. (2010) and contains information on the geometric properties of 210 wheat seeeds.
+Additionally, the data may be accessed through the `fetch_seeds_data` function in the `data_collection.py` file.

+The original dataset was published in a study by Charytanowicz et al. (2010) and contains information on the geometric properties of 210 wheat seeeds measured in millimeters.
 The variables in the dataset were:
 - Area (A)
 - Perimeter (P)
 - Compactness (C), where C = $\frac{4 pi A}{P^2}$